wandt0n/oscp-checklists-wandton/Template/1_Services/1_RPCBIND-NFS_Checklist.md

 ```bash
 rpcinfo -s $hip
 ```

-> Look for nfs, ypbind and ruserd
+Use `-p` instead for msrpc.
+Look for nfs, ypbind and ruserd.
+Ignore nlockmgr, status, portmapper, and mountd

 # NFS